ndrberna/sucho/README.md

 - `response code == 200`
 - `title != ""`

-The title of remaining candidates is then passed to a translator library (Google translator, ) to convert from ukranian to english.
+The title of remaining candidates is then passed to a ~~translator library (Google translator)~~ to a pre-trained model from from Opus-MT() to convert from ukranian or russian to english.

 Using a list of keywords of interest ("museum", "theatre", "church") a matching is made with the translated titles and with the words contained in the url.